.

 2.2. type of data

-Subject of the collection, processing and / or use of personal data are the following data:
+The subject of the collection, processing and/or use of personal data is the following data:

 - Customer data: Settings and login data